openknowledge-archive/opsmanual/index.rst

 intended to be used by our staff, the content here may also be useful for those affiliated with our Working and Local Groups, as well as our broader community.

-If you need help from the team, please read the :doc:`Getting Help
+If you need help from the sysadmin team, please read the :doc:`Getting Help
 </getting-help>` documentation.

 .. toctree::